Riptide (Australian TV series): Development

+During the making of the series Hardin told a journalist, "I'm really a very humble man.
+Not a day goes by that I don't thank God for my looks, my stature and my talent."

+Shooting was problematic.
+Several months in Ralph Smart was brought out to act as a producer.
+Among the things he did was sack the two co-stars.

+Reception

-The series was filmed in colour.
-Ty Hardin said: "We can make a Riptide episode here for $70,000.
-In the States it would cost $200,000."
-However, the reception of the series did not meet the expectations of its producers.
+The series rated well in Australia.
+However the reception of the series did not meet the expectations of its producers.
 US-American broadcasters rejected the series and the enthusiasm of audiences in Australia and Europe was merely lukewarm.
 There was no second season for this TV show.